 Conecuh Ridge Distillery

-History – I have gathered that Clyde May’s single barrel is not displayed like the straight bourbon on their website.
-I see it is an exclusively selected bourbon.
-That in fact could make it a hot commodity shortly when it gets out how good it is.
-Now, a little background on the company.
-“Clyde May defines ‘True Grit.’
+History – “Clyde May defines ‘True Grit.’
 Born to a single mother shortly before the Great Depression, Clyde was raised in a time and place that required a dose of resilience and character, traits that would become a hallmark of the man and his whiskey.
 Clyde May proudly served in the Army’s 77th Infantry Division during World War II.
 He earned a Bronze Star and a Purple Heart while commanding a 12-man rifle squad.
 Clyde’s misfortune of being wounded in battle turned into a pretty good thing for whiskey-loving Conecuh Ridge locals.
 Clyde had known a thing or two now about crafting the finest spirits around, even if his methods were slightly outside the laws of the land.
-His high standards and commitment to quality cemented his reputation as the “most-wanted” moonshiner in Alabama, if not the country.”- Clyde May’s
+He created his own unique style of whiskey, which he called “Alabama-style whiskey,” using a recipe he perfected in the 1940s.
+His high standards and commitment to quality cemented his reputation as the “most-wanted” moonshiner in Alabama, if not the country.
+In 2001, Clyde May’s son revived his father’s recipe and began producing the whiskey legally”- Clyde May’s

 Appearance- 1-10 – 9